Mallott-Lab/Mallott-Lab.github.io/research.md

 ### How has the metabolic function of the gut microbiome changed across primate evolution?
 <details>
 <summary>
-More information on the evolutionary trajectory of the primate gut microbiome.
+The evolutionary trajectory of the primate gut microbiome.
 </summary>
 <br>
 The gut microbiome of humans is distinct from that of other primates [6].
 As human diets have diverged from those of other primates, the metabolic functions of the gut microbiome may also have shifted.
 In particular, we are interested in short chain fatty acid (SCFA) metabolism.
 SCFAs are produced by bacteria in the gut and can be used by the host for energy.
 Previous computational work showed that butyrate production potential does not differ markedly between humans and nonhuman primates, but that the pathway abundance does differ between humans in industrialized vs. nonindustrialized environments [7].
 Additionally, differences in the capacity of the microbiome to produce SCFA may have implications for brain growth and development [8].